shodhanshetty14/News_Api/README.md

 # News_Api
-we are using the NewsAPI to get a free developers API key.
+We are using the NewsAPI to get a free developers API key.